Home Health Care Agencies in Ohio

 Financial Assistance

-Ohio offers several programs to assist seniors with the costs of home health care.
-The Medicaid PASSPORT waiver program provides financial assistance to eligible seniors, allowing them to receive care at home instead of in a nursing facility.
+Ohio offers several financial assistance programs for seniors in need of home health care.
+The Medicaid PASSPORT Waiver Program provides home and community-based services to eligible seniors, allowing them to receive care in their homes instead of institutional settings.
 This program covers a range of services, including personal care, homemaker services, and medical equipment.

 How to Find Home Health Care Agencies in Ohio